jharini/booknotes/system-design/system-design-interview/chapter19/README.md

 ### User location data
 User location data is very useful for updaring traffic conditions and doing all sorts of other analysis.

-We can use Cassandra for storing this kind of data as its nature is to be write-heavy.
+We can use Cassandra for storing this kind of data as its nature is to be write-heavy and conducive for horizontal scaling.

 Example row:
 ![user-location-data-row](images/user-location-data-torw.png)